b3n4kh/adventofcode/04/README.md

 The fourth passport is missing two fields, cid and byr.
 Missing cid is fine, but missing any other field is not, so this passport is invalid.

-According to the above rules, your improved system would report 2 valid passports.
+According to the above rules, your improved system would report `2` valid passports.

 Count the number of valid passports - those that have all required fields.
 Treat cid as optional.
 In your batch file, how many passports are valid?

-Your puzzle answer was 230.

 ## --- Part Two ---
 The line is moving more quickly now, but you overhear airport security talking about how passports with invalid data are getting through.
 Better add some data validation, quick!